 What does this mean?
 Because we did not test during the specified compliance period, we cannot be sure of the quality of our drinking water during that time period.

 What should you do?
 There is nothing you need to do at this time.

 What is being done?
-To correct the problem, we collected samples on: March 5, 2019.
+To correct the problem, we collected samples on: March 5, 2019 and continue to collect the required samples.